reco-tech/recocards-help/docs/2-cards-and-boards/deliver-button-not-showing.md

 (note the bold part of these links above)

-The 'Deliver' button is only shown on the creator and collaborator links.
+The 'Deliver / Customize' buttons are only shown on the creator and collaborator links.

 ## 5. Try the card troubleshooter